maksymbazala/seabattlegame/README.md

-Repository of game "Sea Battle".
+Welcome to my "Sea Battle" repository!

 Find app files in /seabattlegame/bin/release/
 -- macOS support
 -- win32 support in progress

 Developed by Maksym Bazala.
-Spites by Anna Panich.
+Sprites by Anna Panich.

-For fun with love.
+No commercial purposes, just for fun and with love.